-- Students may take a total of up to two modules at Level 6 from the Physics undergraduate programme. - Where a module is specific to a particular stream, this is indicated (PH: Physics stream; ER: Extended Research stream; NP: Nanophotonics stream; QD: Quantum Dynamics stream).
+- You may take a total of up to two modules at Level 6 from the Physics undergraduate programme. - Where a module is specific to a particular stream, this is indicated (PH: Physics stream; ER: Extended Research stream; QD: Quantum Dynamics stream).

-Code Module Title Core/ Compulsory/ Elective Group Term Credits PHYS60005 Advanced Classical Physics PH: Compulsory ER: Compulsory NP: Compulsory QD: Elective 1 7.5 Other elective modules from the Physics undergraduate programme Elective 1, 2 5 or 7.5 Cre edit Total
+Code Module Title Core/ Compulsory/ Elective Group Term Credits PHYS60005 Advanced Classical Physics PH: Compulsory ER: Compulsory QD: Elective Autumn 7.5 Other elective modules from the Physics undergraduate programme Elective Autumn- Spring 5 or 7.5